 Working at home, she set up a blog, which developed into a niche community.
 She later purchased an existing blog business and has been thriving ever since.

-Today she is a business instructor, packaging her services into digital products which she sales to her clients online.
+Today she is a business instructor, packaging her services into digital products that she sells to her clients online.
 Her business has significantly scaled up since her humble beginnings.

 The 29-year-old believes that the next financial crisis will be because of the student loan crisis, and is working hard to steer as many people to safety as she can.

 The entrepreneurial journeys of these women are sources of inspiration for many people.
-You should strive and aim for success in your entrepreneurship, not just for the money, but also to make an impact and leave a legacy in society.
-Some companies provide life-coaching training for people who want to help others create profound change in themselves, their work and their lives that are worth looking at if these are your goals.
+You should strive and aim to become successful, not just for the money, but also to make an impact and leave a legacy in society.
+Some companies provide life-coaching training for people who want to help others create profound change in themselves, their work, and their lives that are worth looking at if these are your female entrepreneur goals.